SvyatSheypak/webscrapping_github/README.md

 ```
 python3 webscrap.py
 ```
 It creates a `out.csv` file.

-You can write in a custom file using `-f` option.
-Link https://github.com/github can be substituted by any link via `-u` option, however, there is no guarantees on performance of the script in this case.
+# Options
+`-f, --file`
+        Output file name or path to output file (all directories should already exist).
+Default: `out.csv`

+`-u, --url`
+        Url to scrap, no guarantee on urls other than https://github.com/github

+`-h, --help`
+        Display this help and exit